evanx/bashbin/redis-scan/readme.md

 }
 ```
 where we `tee` the output to a file in order to extract the cursor from it's head for the next iteration.
 When the cursor returned is zero, we `break` from the infinite `while` loop.

+For each key we invoke a function `c1scanned` where we perform some processing.

 Incidently, we use our own "command" notation where functions are prefixed by a `c` and the number of arguments they expect.